Portal Setup (Admin)

 - Click the Create Account button.

 This action will create the username and password.
 The username and password will be verified, and upon approval, the portal account will be created.
 Use Click Here link on the account creation page to enter the username and password to access the Portal information.
+The new account is given a home page of Campus Parent, unless the user has a current or future enrollment, in which case the home page is Campus Student.

 Image 10: Portal Account Created